 The diagnosis of keratinizing squamous dysplasia is usually made after a small sample of tissue is removed in a procedure called a biopsy.
 The biopsy is usually performed because you or your doctor saw an abnormal-looking area of tissue within your oral cavity.
 Your pathology report will probably say what part of the oral cavity was sampled in the biopsy.
-The diagnosis of keratinizing squamous dysplasia can only be made after a tissue sample is examined under the microscope.
-Compared to normal, healthy squamous cells, the abnormal cells in an area of squamous dysplasia are usually larger and darker.
-Pathologists use the word hyperchromatic to describe cells that look darker than normal cells.
+The diagnosis can also be made after a larger piece of tissue is removed in a procedure called an excision.

+When examined under the microscope, the abnormal cells in an area of keratinizing squamous dysplasia are usually larger and hyperchromatic (darker) compared to normal, healthy squamous cells.
 Large clumps of genetic material called nucleoli may also be seen in the nucleus of the abnormal cells.
 These squamous cells also undergo an abnormal pattern of development which results in a process called keratinization.

-The grade is very important because it is related to the risk of developing invasive cancer in the future.
-Mild (low grade) dysplasia has a very low risk of turning into cancer and is often left untreated.
-Moderate and severe (high grade) dysplasia is associated with a much higher risk of becoming cancer and patients with this condition are usually offered treatment to remove the diseased tissue.
+The grade of dysplasia in the oral cavity is very important because it is related to the risk of developing cancer in the future.
+Mild (low-grade) dysplasia has a low risk of turning into cancer and is often left untreated.
+Moderate and severe (high-grade) dysplasia is associated with a much higher risk of progressing to cancer and patients with this condition are usually offered treatment to remove the diseased tissue.

 A margin is any tissue that was cut by the surgeon in order to remove the area of squamous dysplasia from your body.
-The types of margins described in your report will depend on the organ involved and the type of surgery performed.
+The types of margins described in your report will depend on the area of the oral cavity involved and the type of surgery performed.
 Margins will only be described in your report after the entire abnormal area of tissue has been removed.